JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/language_server_protocol.md

 For more complex cases, the plugin may request to provide a detailed configuration with a dedicated [Settings](settings_guide.md) implementation.

-To implement a minimal LSP plugin, perform the following steps:
-- Within the `LspServerSupportProvider.fileOpened()` method, spin up the relevant LSP server descriptor, which can decide if the given file is supported by using the `LspServerDescriptor.isSupportedFile()` check method.
-- Tell how to start the server by implementing `LspServerDescriptor.createCommandLine()`.

 ## Customization

-- To fine-tune or disable the implementation of LSP-based features, the plugins may override the corresponding properties of the `LspServerDescriptor` class.
+- To fine-tune or disable the implementation of LSP-based features, plugins may override the corresponding properties of the `LspServerDescriptor` class.
   See the properties documentation for more details:
+  - Since 2023.2:
     - `lspGoToDefinitionSupport`
     - `lspCompletionSupport`
     - `lspDiagnosticsSupport`
     - `lspCodeActionsSupport`
     - `lspCommandsSupport`
+  - Since 2023.3:
+    - `lspFormattingSupport`
+    - `lspHoverSupport`
-- To handle custom (undocumented) requests and notifications from the LSP server, override `LspServerDescriptor.createLsp4jClient`.
+- To handle custom (undocumented) requests and notifications from the LSP server, override `LspServerDescriptor.createLsp4jClient` property and the `Lsp4jClient` class according to their documentation.
-- To send custom (undocumented) requests and notifications to the LSP server, override `LspServerDescriptor.lsp4jServerClass` and implement the `LspClientNotification` and/or `LspRequest` classes.
+- To send custom (undocumented) requests and notifications to the LSP server, override `LspServerDescriptor.lsp4jServerClass` property and implement the `LspClientNotification` and/or `LspRequest` classes.
+  The documentation in the source code includes implementation examples.

 See bundled LSP API source code and its documentation for more information.